The average cost to build a dock is $14,967

 Not suitable for extremely deep water

 Engineering challenges make these unique, uncommon, and expensive.
-Because of this, you’ll need to contact a local engineer near you to get a project quote.
+Due to this, you’ll need to contact a local engineer near you to obtain a project quote.
 A suspension dock overhangs the water like a suspension bridge with only one side.
+Some of the benefits of a suspension dock include:

-Low environmental impact.
-Good for areas with a fragile underwater ecosystem
+Low environmental impact and good for areas with a fragile underwater ecosystem

 High aesthetic value